Are you Able to Send Emails but Not Receive? | HostGator Support

 2. Check the email routing

 Email routing or the email delivery method is configured in your cPanel.
-If a different provider is hosting your emails, you may want to change your email routing to Remote.
+If a different provider hosts your emails, you may want to change your email routing to Remote.

 Set it up to Local if you wish HostGator to manage your emails.
-For more information, please check out the article, Local, Backup, and Remote Mail Exchanger.
+For more information, please check out the Local, Backup, and Remote Mail Exchanger article.

 3. Check for an email bounceback